jasgcode/CRDC_Explorer/README.md

   }
 };
 ```
+# Patient Similarity Search
+- In the app search directory run the index.py to build a FAISS Index
+- In the search.py load the FAISS index and then search for a patient using their UUID

 ## Known Issues

 - Large datasets may cause performance issues in the filter panel
 - Search functionality is case-sensitive
 - Some browser-specific styling inconsistencies

 ## Future Improvements